-In contrast, if the agreement is only altered after the improvement is completed, and hence after the expenditure was incurred, it will not impact on the lessee's obligation and the lessor's rights under the agreement and, therefore, the inclusion in the lessor's gross income.
-In Professional Suites Ltd v COT,11 the lessor and the lessee agreed to amend the agreement and increase the minimum value stipulated for the specified improvements after the building had been completed.
+In contrast, if the agreement is altered only after the improvement is completed, and hence after the expenditure was incurred by the lessee, it will not impact on the lessee's obligation and the lessor's rights under the agreement and, therefore, will not be included in the lessor's gross income.
+In Professional Suites Ltd v COT, 14 the lessor and the lessee agreed to amend the agreement and increase the minimum value stipulated for the specified improvements after the building had been completed.
 On the facts of that case the court held that the obligation was to erect a specified building irrespective of the fact that the agreement included a minimum value, and therefore the reasonable value of the improvements and not the stipulated minimum amount was relevant.
-The court, however, noted that the expenditure was not incurred in pursuance of an obligation under the agreement granting the right of use because the agreement was only varied afterwards.
+The court, however, noted that the expenditure was not incurred in pursuance of an obligation under the agreement granting the right of use because the agreement was varied only afterwards.
 As a result the lessee did not qualify for a deduction under the equivalent of section 11(g) and, it is submitted, the lessor would not have been required to include the amount of the increase in gross income under paragraph (h).